simplyrujal/simple-virtual-table/packages/react-virtual/README.md

 ## Styling

-All components accept standard HTML attributes and can be styled via:
+All components extend standard HTML div attributes and can be styled via:

-- Inline `style` prop
+- Inline `style` prop (available on all components)
+- `containerStyle` prop on `Table` component for container-specific styling
+- Standard HTML attributes (`className`, `onClick`, `onMouseOver`, `data-*` attributes, etc.)
-- CSS targeting the component classes
+- CSS targeting the component elements via className

+**Note:** Since all components render as `div` elements, you can apply any standard HTML div attributes to them.

 ## TypeScript Support